redhat-openstack/website/source/resources/image-resources.html.md

     $ yum install diskimage-builder
     $ disk-image-create -a amd64 fedora vm -o fedora-image.qcow2

+Note: using the vm element as shown above is currently required for EPEL.
+Otherwise, one may instead not specify the vm element and extract the kernel and ramdisk as documented here: <https://wiki.openstack.org/wiki/Baremetal#Image_Requirements>

 The resulting image file can be imported into glance similar to any other image:

     $ glance image-create --name F19-x86_64 --disk-format qcow2 --container-format bare --is-public True < fedora-image.qcow2